ibm-cloud-docs/account/catalog-cross-validation.md

 1. Select **Trusted profile ID** as the method.
 1. Create a unique programmatic name for the target account.
 1. Create a display name for the target account.
 The display name appears as a target account option for users that are onboarding products.
 1. Enter the profile ID of the trusted profile.
-If you do not have the profile ID, see [Updating a trusted profile](/docs/account?topic=account-catalog-cross-validatione&interface=ui#update-create-profile).
+If you do not have the profile ID, see [Creating the trusted profile](/docs/account?topic=account-catalog-cross-validation#target-trusted-profile).
 1. Select the checkbox to indicate that you set you service authorization for Schematics and Catalog Management.
 1. Select the checkbox to indicate that you created a trusted profile and added the catalog CRN as a trust relationship.
 1. Click **Add** > **Update**.